dogweather/forkful/content/en/haskell/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, short for "YAML Ain't Markup Language", is a human-friendly data serialization standard that can be used for all programming languages.
-Programmers often utilize YAML in configuration files and data exchange between languages due to its readability and straightforward structure.

 ## How to:
 Haskell does not have built-in support for YAML processing, but you can use third-party libraries such as `yaml` and `aeson` for parsing and generating YAML data.
 Here's how you can get started:

 ### Reading YAML